Coconut – Journey – Eight of Fruit Trees (Cups)

 Genus: Cocos – Family: Arecaceae

-The coconut tree, Cocos nucifera, is the only species in the Cocosgenus.
-The coconut originated in India 55-37 million years ago and self-populated the tropical world by floating on ocean currents for up to 100 days, or 3000 miles.
-The journey ended when the husk reached fertile ground.
-Here it could sprout and grow into a productive coconut palm in 6-10 years.
+In India, the coconut palm tree is called kalpa vriksha, “the tree which provides all the necessities of life.”
+In the Philippines, it’s seen as the “tree of life.”
+It’s thought that Coconut trees originated in India 55-37 million years ago and self-populated the tropical world by floating on ocean currents for up to 100 days or 3000 miles.
+Their journey would end when the husk reached fertile ground where it could sprout and grow into a productive coconut palm within 6-10 years.

-Coconuts are an important and sustainable source of food, water, oil and fiber.
+Coconuts are an important and sustainable source of food, water, oil, fiber, wood and charcoal.
 Oils, butters and other important ingredients are extracted from coconuts for culinary and personal care products.
 Coir, the fibrous husk of the coconut, is used to make ropes, doormats, brushes and stuffing for mattresses.
 Palm fronds can be woven into baskets or used for thatched roofs.
 The interior husks can be turned into bowls and cups or painted as decorative art.
 Coconut trunks are used as a source of timber for small bridges, homes and furniture as well as canoes and drums.

 Challenge: Hoarding and clinging onto possessions and ideas that are self-limiting and restrictive.
 Holding onto old habits or addictions that prohibit growth.